 Benjamin de Carvalho

-Benjamin de Carvalho is a senior research fellow at NUPI, working in the Research group on Global Order and Diplomacy (GOaD).
+Benjamin de Carvalho is a research professor at NUPI, working in the Research group on Global Order and Diplomacy (GOaD).
 His research interests have, broadly speaking, been between three areas: (i) historical international relations, (ii) UN peacekeeping, and (iii) status in international relations.